 I have a bird feeder in my backyard.

 Big deal.
-Everyone has a bird feeder.
+Everyone has a bird feeder or a bird table.

 Well, actually, it is kind of a big deal.
 I used to kind of scoff at bird watching.
 Yep, I am pretty much a terrible person.
 But I’m growing up.
 (It turns out, growing up just means you buy your own groceries, you decide for yourself when the speed limit is too fast on a certain road, and you scoff less).
 However, I didn’t realize I was such a scoffer when it came to bird watching until early January of last year, when one day I found myself staring through my kitchen window at the frantic birds scrounging around in the soggy, bleak backyard.
 My hands deep in the hot, sudsy water, rubbing grime off dishes that had sat in the sink too long, I watched the birds’ fretful hopping and pecking and was deeply thankful I had a grocery store right down the road.
 Then I realized, “Wait, why am I identifying with those birds?
 I’m bird watching!
 I’m like those people I’ve always laughed at.”
 And that’s when the self realization dawned: “<Gasp> Why do I laugh at bird watchers??!!”
 There it was, another bit of snobbery realized in my life.